 First, some things that are actually true about me...

 - Yes, I am transgendered.

 - Yes, I am intersexed.

-- Yes, I am polyamorous, with two full-time live-in partners, a part-time one, and a couple of friends-with-benefits.
+- Yes, I am polyamorous, with three full-time live-in partners, a part-time playmate in limited service, and a couple of friends-with-benefits.

 - Yes, I am a Northern Tradition shaman.
 Yes, that’s a spirit-taught tradition.

 - Yes, I worship and work with all of Hela’s family.
 I am Rokkatru.
 I also worship and work with many other Norse Gods, and I’m very close to some non-Norse Gods as well.
 I’m an unapologetic polytheist.
 I love my Gods.
 I love having lots of Gods to love.

 - Yes, I am Neo-Pagan, and I have been so for 30 years.

 - Yes, I do BDSM with consenting adults.
 Yes, they all like it.

 - Yes, I help plan and facilitate cathartic ordeal rituals with consenting adults who seek me out.